Mino

 -

-Syncing happens automatically and usually doesn’t take long, but the speed depends on your internet connection.
-You don’t need to do anything, it updates in the background.
+Syncing happens automatically and usually doesn’t take long, though it depends on your internet connection.
+You don’t need to do anything, it updates quietly in the background.

-Also, try not to edit the same page at the same time on different devices, as this can cause conflicts.
-In the Home view, you can add or delete planners, but it’s best not to do this on multiple devices at the same time to avoid syncing issues.
+Also, try not to edit the same page on two devices at once, as this can cause conflicts.
+In the Home view, you can add or delete journals, but avoid doing this on multiple devices at the same time to prevent sync issues.

 -